codefellows-seattle-javascript-401d23/37-40-full-stack-application/front-end/README.md

-# 401 JS --  Lab 38 Full-Stack Token Management
+# 401 JS --  Lab 41 - Authenticated Resource

 ## Feature Tasks
-* This lab adds form validation - a new npm package is installed: npm i -D validator
+Implement resource creation (profile) and update in your application The profile needs to be accessed via bearer authentication Profile should be stored in a redux reducer
-* This project uses react/redux best practices
+Load your profile on page load

 Front-end .env vars: